mandyreal/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 14: January 19, 2017

+**Today's Progress**: Started Twitch Viewer project on FCC

+**Thoughts:** I reviewed the user stories and started planning the app in my head.
+My goal is to code each line as much as possible without copying from my earlier projects.
+This would take time but I feel would be more effective in retaining the important basics.

+**Link to work:** [FCC Intermediate frontend Project 4 - Twitch Viewers] (https://github.com/mandyreal/freecodecamp/tree/gh-pages/02/twitch)

 ### Day 13: January 18, 2017

 **Today's Progress**: Finished algo scripting for FCC on Inventory Update